micro-manager/pycro-manager/docs/source/apis.rst

 	#For XY stages
 	'x': x_position_in_µm,
 	'y': y_position_in_µm,

 	#If xy stage positions are in a grid
 	'row': row_index_of_xy_position,
 	'col': col_index_of_xy_position,

-	#Turn of autoshutter, and keep the shutter open while acquiring
-	'keep_shutter_open': True,

 	#Other arbitrary hardware settings can be encoded in a list of strings with
 	#each entry containing the name of the device, the name of the property,